 - (in the case of hardware) creating an improved, "roughly" functional version of the product.
 It's less of a complete device and more of a box of wires.
 And it's not even close to being market-ready.
 But it's an example of a product tailored to customer requirements and proof of what the product may become.

 - simulating further development process - even mocking errors helps the developers in understanding the general architecture,

 - trying other (new) functionalities,

 - conducting the first tests with users & collecting feedback.

 (...) because that goal will serve to organize and measure the best of our energies and skills (...)

-After checking how the prototype works, we proceed to the second, complementary research, based on specific solutions:
+After checking how the prototype works, we proceed to the second, complementary research based on specific solutions:

-- we develop time feasibility, i.e., a roadmap,
+- developing time feasibility, i.e., a roadmap,

-- we develop a risk analysis.
+- developing a risk analysis.